NLilley/AlacrityServer/README.md

 - Infrastructure: The boilerplate required to initialize and start up the full service

 The AlacrityCore project is similarly simple:
-- DataBase: SQL, SQLite data store and simillar DB Logic
+- DataBase: SQL, SQLite data store and similar DB Logic
 - Enums: All project enums
 - Infrastructure: Other essential behaviours
 - Models: Basic POCO models representing business logic entities
-- Queries: Dapper loggic for interacting with the database.
+- Queries: Dapper logic for interacting with the database.
 - Services: Main access point into underlying trading behaviours
 - Utils: Other helper methods

 # Conclusion

 Thanks again for taking the time to review this project!
-If you have any questions, don't hesistate to reach out, and happy trading with Alacrity!
+If you have any questions, don't hesitate to reach out, and happy trading with Alacrity!

 \- N